-With representation of over 15 public school districts and numerous individual schools, including charter schools, in Utah and several in other states, our firm will likely have addressed most of the issues you will face, letting you devote more time, energy and resources to your students.
+With representation of over 30 public school districts and numerous individual schools, including charter schools, in Utah and several in other states, our lawyers will likely have addressed most of your school or district's legal issues, letting you devote more time, energy and resources to your students.

 Kirton McConkie attorneys serving schools and school districts know the industry inside and out from a legal perspective and first-hand as parents of public school students.